Legend: IFC – Issued For Construction

 1. Completion stage of the project

-Moreover, during this period the accuracy of the works done for the particular activity will be hard to document as it will be tiresome to collect and retrieve all the information and records for updating of the redline markup drawings.
+Moreover, during this period the accuracy of the works done for the particular activity will be hard to document as it will be tiresome to collect and retrieve all the information and records for updating the redline markup drawings.

 2. Before the construction elements/system components are covered/concealed